matteofigus/give-me/README.md

 		// will display [["a"],["b"]]
 	});

 Functions could need some parameters to work, they can be included in the optional "arguments" parameter.
-Just keep the callback in the end
+Just keep the callbacks in the end.

 	var giveMe = require('give-me');